Henry Erben: Biography

+Erben was promoted to commander on 6 May 1868 and in late 1874 took over command of the USS Tuscarora from George Belknap.
+As part of this command the ship took soundings of the ocean bottom and discovered a seamount which became known as the Erben seamount, named after its commander.

-Erben was promoted to commander on 6 May 1868, and to captain on 1 November 1879.
-He served as the superintendent of the New York Nautical School (now the State University of New York Maritime College) from 1879 to 1882.
+Erben was promoted to captain on 1 November 1879 and served as the superintendent of the New York Nautical School (now the State University of New York Maritime College) from 1879 to 1882.

 Promoted to commodore on 3 April 1892, he served as the commandant of the New York Navy Yard until May 1893, and was then appointed commander-in-chief of the European Station, serving from June 1893 until August 1894, and receiving promotion to rear admiral on 31 July 1894.

 Rear Admiral Erben retired on 6 September 1894, but returned to active duty between April and July 1898 when he was placed in command of the Patrol Fleet, which guarded the coast of the United States from Galveston, Texas, to Bar Harbor, Maine, during the Spanish–American War.
 Erben was based at New York City, while his command consisted primarily of eight old iron monitors stationed at various ports.

 Rear Admiral Erben died in New York City in 1909.